pivotal/docs-tap/scst-policy/migration.hbs.md

 ## <a id="uninstall-ipw"></a> Uninstall Image Policy Webhook

-After Policy Controller has been correctly configured and you have verified that is working as expected, you can proceed to uninstall the Image Policy Webhook:
+After Policy Controller is correctly configured and you verify that is working as expected, you can proceed to uninstall the Image Policy Webhook: